 This is also the case with the amazing restaurants and bars in midtown Manhattan.
 If you want budget dining and drinking, then you should stay in another part of the city and just travel here to see the sights.

-Stay in Midtown Manhattan If you want fantastic shopping; your first visit to New York; you want to see Times Square, and the Empire State Building; you want top-class dining and 5-star hotels; you’re a theatre lover; you’re into sightseeing and want within walking distance to most tourist attraction; you’re looking for places to stay in New York for Christmas, New Year’s Eve.
+Stay in Midtown Manhattan If you are first-time traveler; you’re into sightseeing and want within walking distance to most tourist attraction; you’re looking for the best places for Christmas and New Year’s Eve.

-2. Downtown Manhattan & Financial District, Wall Street, best areas for business travelers
+2. Downtown & Financial District, Wall Street, best areas for business travelers

 Downtown Manhattan is the area occupying the southernmost part of Manhattan Island and New York’s Financial District, better known as Wall Street.
 Here you’ll find the World Trade Center site and City Hall.
 The financial district is home to the New York Stock Exchange and the NASDAQ, both of which are interesting to visit.